n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 11 - Advent of Cyber 2021.md

 ### Question-6
 [Top](#TOC)

 Now we need to see if we can get some information off the server itself.
-We are told that some **MS SQL** servers have `xp_cmdshell` enabled for us to run commands somewhat like a command-prompt.
+We are told that some **MS SQL** servers have `xp_cmdshell` enabled for us to run commands somewhat like a command prompt.
 Each command has the syntax `xp_cmdshell 'COMMAND'`. `whoami`, for example, runs on this server.

 ```
 xp_cmdshell 'whoami'